This brand-new residence hall with four room options, including more private bedroom options, is for both upperclass and

 Where is this hall located and what is it called?

 The address is 1517 W. 18th Street (phone: 785-864-9050) and the name is Downs Hall, honoring Cora Downs.
 Downs was the first woman to earn a PhD at KU and became a renowned scientist.
 The hall is located between 18th and 19th Street, just west of Naismith Drive.
-It will connect to the current Oliver Hall, 1815 Naismith Drive, via a shared dining center.
+It connects to the current Oliver Hall, 1815 Naismith Drive, via a shared dining center.

-The hall will have 545 men and women residents.
+The hall has 545 men and women residents.
 Residents may choose one of four room designs.
 A renovated academic commons will be located in the existing Oliver Hall dining center.
 Additionally, a brand-new 22,000 square-foot dining center connects Oliver Hall and Downs Hall.

 - All rooms are suites

 - Private bedrooms are options for both 2-person and 4-person suites

 - Laundry rooms are located on each floor

 - A recreation room is available

 - The hall comes equipped with a full kitchen

 This project is part of the KU Central District, approved by the Kansas Board of Regents in November 2015.
-In addition to this new residence hall, the projects include a 700-bed student apartment building at 19th and Iowa streets, the new Burge Union, a parking garage, a utility plant and a 280,000-square-foot integrated science building.
+In addition to this new residence hall, the projects include a 700-bed student apartment building, new Stouffer Place, at 19th and Iowa streets, the new Burge Union, a parking garage, a utility plant and a 280,000-square-foot integrated science building.